nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+#### Data Requirements
+1. Should be able to hold up to 500 persons including personal details, contact information, and emergency contacts, without a significant performance drop.
+2. All data should be persistent, meaning it must be saved locally/cloud-based database even after the application is closed, ensuring no data loss between sessions.

+#### Environment Requirements
-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+3. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

+#### Documentation
+5. Comprehensive user guides and FAQs should be provided to guide users through installation, configuration, and typical use cases.

+#### Maintainability
+6. Codebase should follow industry best practices for readability, including consistent naming conventions for easy maintenance.
+7. The app should follow a modular design so that individual components can be updated without affecting the entire app.

+#### Robustness
+8. The system should gracefully handle unexpected inputs, preventing crashes and allowing users to recover from errors.

+#### Testability
+9. The system should include automated unit tests and integration tests to validate all major components.

 *{More to be added}*